mwittig/thing-it-node/README.md

 Let's set up a simple Smart Home scenario leveraging the easy-to-configure Z-Wave standard with

 * an Ambient Light Sensor,
-* a Light Buld and
+* a Light Bulb and
 * a Switch for arbitrary powered Devices (e.g. your electrical rocking chair)

 In our scenario we will